2022 Merrimack Warriors football team

 The 2022 Merrimack Warriors football team represented Merrimack College as a member of the Northeast Conference (NEC) in the 2022 NCAA Division I FCS football season.
+This was the 4th and final year of the transition from Division 2.
 The Warriors were led by tenth-year head coach Dan Curran and played their home games at Duane Stadium in North Andover, MA.
+They finished the year 8–3, tying the program single season wins record.
+They played Saint Francis (PA) in the conference championship losing 52–23.

 Schedule

 Preseason

 The Warriors added five players via transfer.